JamesWoolfenden/JamesWoolfenden.github.io/README.md

 ----

 At present i'm a specialist in enhancing delivery outcomes for clients.
-I use and deploy the best technology practices iI can find, in software build, Continuous integration, Continuous deployment, Infrastructure as Code (IAC) and the Public Cloud.
+I use and deploy the best technology practices I can find, in software build, Continuous integration, Continuous deployment, Infrastructure as Code (IAC) and the Public Cloud.

 I currently run a Team, at Slalom in London.

-I am and have worked with many of the UKs leading Engineers at technology firms and consultancies, not just in the UK but also Overseas; these have included:
+I am and have worked with many of the UKs leading Engineers at technology firms and consultancies, not just in the UK but also Overseas, these have included:

 | [Slalom](https://slalom.com)                               | [McKinsey](https://www.mckinsey.com/uk)        | [Contino](https://www.contino.io/)                        |
 | ---------------------------------------------------------- | ---------------------------------------------- | --------------------------------------------------------- |